R3-Archive/cordapp-example/README.md

 **Viewing the submitted IOU:**

 Inspect the terminal for the nodes.
-You should see some activity in the terminal windows for NodeA and NodeB:
+You should see some activity in the terminal windows for PartyA and PartyB:

-*NodeA:*
+*PartyA:*

      Generating transaction based on new IOU.
      Verifying contract constraints.